 Brief summary in case you just want the data: here’s a table of exact win/loss/tie probabilities for every pair of two card preflop hands in Texas holdem:

 Eugene d’Eon and I have been playing around computing Nash equilibria for extremely simplified versions of heads-up Texas holdem poker.
 For those who don’t know the details, in Texas holdem each player is dealt two cards face down, followed by five cards face up which are shared between all players (with betting at various points in between these cards).
+More details are available on Wikipedia.

 I like conciseness.
 Syntactic sugar increases the amount of code I can fit on a single screen, which increases the amount of code I can read without scrolling.
 Eye saccades are a hell of a lot faster than keyboard scrolling, so not having to scroll is a good thing.